 Discover our new infographics about how genetic vaccines, including the Pfizer BioNTech COVID-19 vaccine, and viral vector vaccines, such as the University of Oxford/AstraZeneca vaccine, work.

-Informative video asking public COVID-19 vaccine questions to our immunology expert, Dr Megan MacLeod.
+Informative videos asking public COVID-19 vaccine questions to our immunology expert members.
+Catch up on all four videos.

 Infographic and video explaining how vaccines generate long-term immunity and how an effective COVID-19 vaccine might work.

 Celebrate Vaccines is the British Society for Immunology's campaign to champion the critical role of vaccination and vaccine research in advancing global health.
 As part of this initiative we've created infographics, animations, activity packs and more to get the public interested and informed about vaccine immunology.

 Engaging infographic explaining the different ingredients found in vaccines.

 Variety of infographics explaining different aspects of how vaccines work and how they protect against disease.

 Videos explaining how vaccines work, how new vaccines are developed, and the positive impact of vaccines in improving global health.

 These packs contain various games and fun activities to explore how vaccines teach our immune system to protect us from disease.
 This collection is suitable for all ages and comes with facilitator instructions and guides of materials needed and how to run the activities.

 This collection of scientifically accurate drawings celebrates the unexpected beauty of our immune system and includes images of our heroic white blood cells and bacteria and viruses for which we have vaccines against.
 These illustrations are for all ages to relax while learning about vaccine immunology.